China slams US history of 'humanitarian disasters' | DW | 09.04.2021

 A report by a Chinese human rights organization has called out the US for its history of military interventions.
 The accusation continues an ongoing tit-for-tat between the two major powers.

-Beijing accused the US of causing humanitarian disasters through military intervention and proxy wars around the globe, in a report by the Chinese state-backed human rights organization, published by Xinhua on Friday.
+Beijing has accused the US of causing humanitarian disasters through military intervention and proxy wars around the globe in a report by the Chinese state-backed human rights organization, published by Xinhua on Friday.

 The report by the China Society for Human Rights Studies (CSHRS) lambasted US aggression and hegemony and rejected the US claim of "humanitarian intervention" behind its involvement in other countries' affairs.